anttipessa/quiz/README.md

 todo?

 Brute-force attacks
-The app uses brypt to hash the user passwords.
+The app uses bcrypt to hash the user passwords.

 Cross-site Scripting (XSS) todo?
 Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
 XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.

+In the management view, all form inputs are handled with express-sanitizer so that the user can not send malicious inputs to the application.

 CSRF (Cross-Site Request Forgery)
-Our protects against CSRF with CSURF, it creates a token with req.csrfToken(), in requests that mutate state.
+Our app is protected against CSRF with CSURF, which creates a token with req.csrfToken(), in requests that mutate state.
 This token is validated against the visitor's session or csrf cookie.

-Our app uses Helmet, which sets security related HTTP headers.
+Our app also uses Helmet, which sets security related HTTP headers.

 ---